 So I’ve created an ongoing series to share my painting process right from the studio.

 Before bringing canvas into it, I spend some time with the reference photos, looking for the best lighting, angle and crop to make a composition.

-I fill the background in before getting too far with my canine subject’s colours because I want the tips of the fur to extend over the background, creating the illusion of depth,
+I fill the background in before getting too far with Lulu herself because I want the tips of the fur to extend over the background, creating the illusion of depth.